JMBoulos12/portfolio/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
+Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com) and [JMB](https://jmboulos.com/) for revising it.
 Thanks!

 ## 🛠 Installation & Set Up